davidmshore/InvestingEssentials/docs/glossary.md

 - See a linked [definition](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp) since the rules may change.
 	- The calculation is: **IRA balance at the end of the previous year / RMD factor**
 		- The RMD factor is found in a [table](https://smartasset.com/retirement/rmd-table) and is based on a retirees age at the end of the previous year.
 A [calculator](https://smartasset.com/retirement/calculate-rmd) is also available and also linked in Resources.
-	- There is a large fiscal penalty for not withdrawing an RMD.
+	- A fiscal penalty is due for not withdrawing an RMD.
 	- Since traditional retirement account withdrawals are taxed as ordinary income, it is important for investors to understand that compounded growth of a high value account may result in a large tax bill once the RMD age is reached.
 	- RMDs do not apply to Roth or HSA accounts.
 ## Security
+- A financial instrument that can be bought and sold, but not necessarily on a financial market.
-- A financial instrument specifically created to be traded on the secondary market—where securities are bought and sold after their initial offering to the public.
-Examples are equities (stocks), debt (e.g., bonds), derivatives (e.g., options), etc.
+- A marketable security is financial instrument specifically created to be traded on a public exchange, e.g., the New York Stock Exchange, after its initial public offering.
+Examples of marketable securities include public equities (stocks), debt (e.g., bonds), derivatives (e.g., options), etc.
+- Examples of non-marketable securities include U.S. government savings bonds and private equity shares held by owners of a private companies.
 ## Turnover
 - The amount of buying and selling of assets in fund.
-100% [turnover](https://www.investopedia.com/ask/answers/021616/what-good-turnover-ratio-mutual-fund.asp) is equal to each stock in a fund being sold and replaced once a year.
+100% [turnover](https://www.investopedia.com/ask/answers/021616/what-good-turnover-ratio-mutual-fund.asp) means that each asset in a fund is sold and replaced once a year.
 A fund's turnover statistic can be found in its prospectus.
 ## Vehicle
-- An investment vehicle is an all inclusive term that includes financial instruments, products, or accounts used by investors to help them reach their intended monetary goals.
+- An investment vehicle is an umbrella term that includes financial instruments, products, or accounts used by investors to help them reach their intended monetary goals.
 ## Yield
 - The income return on an investment, expressed as a percentage of the investment's cost or its current market value.
 For example, a bond yield is equal to the coupon payment / face value.
 A stock dividend yield is equal to the dividend payment / share price.
 ## Additional Glossaries